 - Screen students for symptoms to ensure they are symptom-free before they are deemed able to attend.

 - Send home students with symptoms consistent with COVID-19 or other communicable illness.

 - Educate students about COVID-19 and the related protocols, and address their fears and questions.

 - Establish protocols for campers to self-report symptoms to staff, volunteers or health care staff.

-- Students, to the extent possible, should be kept in stable groups of 25 students and fewer outdoors (but must stay at 10 and fewer students indoors per group) with the same staff and counselors and maintain physical distancing of at least 6 feet during eating and recreation.
+- Students, to the extent possible, should be kept in stable groups with the same staff and instructors and maintain physical distancing of at least 6 feet during.